 Maintenance cycle: Sweep or vacuum as needed; use water sparingly when cleaning.

-Cost: $1 to $7 per square foot; add $2 to $5 per square foot for professional installation.
+Cost: Up to $7 per square foot; add $2 to $5 per square foot for professional installation.

 Almost 80% of designers responding to a recent survey from the National Kitchen and Bath Association said quartz countertops are their top choice.
 In addition to being long-lasting, quartz counters come in many colors and unique patterns to go with any motif.
 It’s composed of about 95% quartz particles with resin binders (quartz is one of the hardest naturally occurring substances).
 It's about the same price as granite.